Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 which is very different than actual
 Vulkan Queue Family, which you can see in any Linux OS.

-Do not get confused with the above log, as it differs from system to system.
+Please do not get confused with the above log, as it differs from system to system.
 Following is a representation of all `adapter.queue_families` (on Linux for Vulkan Backend).